 Patients rely heavily on the pharmaceuticals and drugs that physicians prescribe.
 Patients use drugs for symptom alleviation, pain relief, and to treat conditions and illnesses.
 American health care providers order an average of 2.8 billion drugs annually for patient use.
 In a national survey, almost half (48.9%) of all people in the U.S. used at least one prescription drug in the past 30 days.
 About 23% reported using three or more prescription drugs.
 With so many dependent on medications, it’s easy to see how a single mistake or act of negligence could injure or kill a large number of patients.

-At Bentley & More, LLP, we’ve seen product liability cases regarding popular drugs such as Yaz/Yasmin, Xarelto, Paxil, Abilify, Hydroxycut, and many more.
+At Bentley & More, LLP, our Anaheim product liability lawyers have seen product liability cases regarding popular drugs such as Yaz/Yasmin, Xarelto, Paxil, Abilify, Hydroxycut, and many more.
 Approval from the Food and Drug Administration does not guarantee a safe drug.
 Plenty of FDA-approved pharmaceuticals contain defects that make them unsafe for use.
 Marketing defects such as a manufacturer hiding known potential side effects are some of the most common types in these lawsuits.
 If you or a loved one suffered an injury, worsened condition, or wrongful death because of a defective drug, retain an attorney right away.